random-goose/Notes-Vault/V/CCM/CCM Mid I.md

 # Monolithic v/s Microservices

 ## Monolithic - Amazon
-its the architecture where the entire application is built as a single unit or a single tier system.
+it's the architecture where the entire application is built as a single unit or a single tier system.
 All functions - UI, business logic, and database layers - are tightly integrated and managed within one codebase.
 - Single Large Codebase
 - Tightly coupled components
 - Difficult to scale and maintain